-Meanwhile whilst joining an early stage company is exciting, it likely means you suffer a short term hit on your income because few start ups can pay market rate and most try to balance the drop in salary with stock options.
+Meanwhile whilst joining an early stage company is exciting, it likely means you suffer a short-term hit on your income because few start-ups can pay the market rate and most try to balance the drop in salary with stock options.

 Work hard today, for jam tomorrow.

-Is the package their offering sufficiently incentivised or are they taking advantage?
+Is the package their offering sufficiently incentivized or are they taking advantage?

-Some start ups and founders are totally unrealistic on the potential of their company so you need to conduct your own due diligence on whether it’s worth the risk.
+Some start-ups and founders are totally unrealistic about the potential of their company so you need to conduct your own due diligence on whether it’s worth the risk.

 If you are one of the founders then you need a significant stake in the company but make sure there is a realistic prospect of a reward and understand what you need personally and collectively as the business grows.

 Don’t work for nothing for too long and don’t try and hold too tight, be prepared to bring in people who know more than you.